railsgirls/guides.railsgirls.com/_posts/2014-02-13-simple-app.markdown

 At this point you need to **restart the Rails server process** in the terminal.

-Hit `CTRL-C` in the terminal to quit the server.
+Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal to quit the server.
 Once it has stopped, you can press the up arrow to get to the last command entered, then hit enter to start the server again.

 This is needed for the app to load the added library.